Featured

 Academy of Labour

-Tobias is executive assistant at the Academy of Labor, an institute for academic education of the German labor unions.
-After he completed his vocational education as an industrial clerk at Daimler AG in Braunschweig/Germany, he studied political sciences and economics in Bremen, Lüneburg and Brisbane with a focus on development and labor economics.
-During his career, he worked for the Head of HR at the German union IG Metall, for the DGB and other political organizations in Germany.
+Tobias is consultant at the University of Labour in Frankfurt/Germany.
+He is responsible for HR, Resources and the overall functions.
+He has a broad expertise in German labour relations and worked for the German unions, IG Metall and DGB.
+After he completed his vocational education as an industrial clerk at Daimler AG in Braunschweig/Germany, he studied political sciences and economics in Bremen, Lüneburg and Brisbane/Australia with a focus on labor economics.

 Frédéric Thoral